Mid112/Project-Starter/README.md

 > - Creates "READ NEXT" list with books to be read next (with images).
 >   - The book also had the "RE-READ" list with 'completed' or 'currently reading' books.
 >   - User can also store quotes, notes and info from 'completed' or 'currently' reading book.
-> - Set reading goals to encourage reading or stop from extreme indulgence.
 > - Divide genre of books into categories created by user.
->   - Prompt reading recommendation to enjoy a well-rounded reading experience by genre. ??
 > - Rank all the book to help decide user's favorites (with images).
 >   - A reader can joint rank can be given.